Welcome to our Acupressure Community

-Thank you for signing-up to receive our illustrated Acupressure Self-Care articles.
+Thank you for signing-up to receive our illustrated Acupressure Self-Care articles and being part of our online healing community.

 Everybody suffers from stress from time to time, given the tremendous challenges, options, and responsibilities in our busy lives.
 Stress depresses respiration and causes shallow breathing, which can lead to irritability, frustration, and fatigue.
 Many people turn to unhealthy habits like smoking, overeating, and excessive drinking to counteract stress.
 Instead, you can use the following acupressure routine to alleviate everyday tensions.